cmazakas/liburing/liburing-rs/docs/io_uring_prep_sendmsg.md

-Prepare a sendmsg request.
+Prepare a sendmsg request

 # DESCRIPTION

 The [io_uring_prep_sendmsg] function prepares a sendmsg request.
-The submission queue entry *sqe* is setup to use the file descriptor *fd* to start sending the data indicated by *msg* with the [sendmsg] defined flags in the *flags* argument.
+The submission queue entry *sqe* is setup to use the file descriptor *fd* to start sending the data indicated by *msg* with the [sendmsg](https://man7.org/linux/man-pages/man2/sendmsg.2.html) defined flags in the *flags* argument.

 The [io_uring_prep_sendmsg_zc] accepts the same parameters as [io_uring_prep_sendmsg] but prepares a zerocopy sendmsg request.